Data Spine RabbitMQ

 Figure 1.
 High-level Architecture of the Data Spine Message Bus (RabbitMQ)

 Figure 1 shows the conceptual components of the Message Bus.
 At the core of the Message Bus is the ‘PubSub Service’.
-The PubSub Service provides a Pub/Sub API.
-The published messages are accepted by the PubSub Service and these messages are stored in queues/buffers provided by the Message Bus until they are forwarded to the designated subscribers.
+The PubSub Service provides a Dashboard in the EFPF Portal which can be used create and manage topics and topic permissions in the Message Bus.
+The service then provides EFS users with the credentials/configuration details needed to publish/subscribe directly to the Message Bus if permitted.
 The Message Bus is capable of having multiple topics/channels and also sub-topics over which multiple publishers can publish messages and each topic/sub-topic can have multiple subscribers.
 In addition, the Message Bus also has an Identity and Access Management component so that the identities of the publishers and subscribers can be verified and their publications and subscriptions can be access controlled.
 The Message Bus supports use of username-password based authentication.
 Finally, the Message Bus provides interfaces for user and topic administration, management and monitoring which include an HTTP API, a Management GUI, and also CLI tools such as ‘rabbitmqctl’.

 Figure 2.
 RabbitMQ Operation